techidaily/site-fox-helps/source/_posts/updated-2024-approved-riches-in-pixels-identifying-the-best-12-sites-with-free-stock-photos.md

  Mar 27, 2024• Proven solutions

-If you make marketing materials, web designs or presentation a lot, you'll know that stock photos are as important as[a powerful photo editor](https://tools.techidaily.com/wondershare/filmora/download/).
+If you make marketing materials, web designs or presentation a lot, you'll know that stock photos are as important as [a powerful photo editor](https://tools.techidaily.com/wondershare/filmora/download/).
 Today, let's talk about what are some top stock photo websites which providing High resolution photos download and Background image download and how to use wisely.

-## Best Photo to Video Tool: Turn photos to videos with [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/)
+## Best Photo to Video Tool: Turn photos to videos with Wondershare Filmora

 Adding your own voiceover, music, text and titles, filters and effects to the photos and turning it to a video with fun.
 Filmora video editor can help you to achieve the goal.
 Click the free download button to try Filmora for free and let’s know your opinion.